YuDeng/Portrait-4D/README.md

 # Portrait4D and Portrait4D-v2

-### We plan to release the code of Portrait4D in April.
+### _Update: 2024.4.28_
+### The code and pre-trained models for portrait4D and portrait4D-v2 will be available in the next few days.
 Stay tuned.

 ### Project page: